gauravsaxena1997/mantra-wayfinding/README.md

 ### Background Image Prompt Template

-The prompt to generate the background image (`imagen-4.0-generate-001`) follows a consistent template:
+The prompt to generate the background image (`imagen-4.0-generate-001`) follows a consistent template with strict rules to ensure readability:

 `"Photorealistic {vibe} {scene} featuring a clear {placement.mode} sized for a 3:4 poster area.
 Lighting: {lighting}.
 Weather/mood: {weather}.
 People: {people} (no identifiable faces)."`